jeanslack/Videomass/building_package.md

 <https://www.blog.pythonlibrary.org/2010/07/31/a-py2exe-tutorial-build-a-binary-series/>

-Then open a dos window and position you in the Videomass2 folder you just unzipped and type:
+Then open a dos window and position you in the Videomass folder you just unzipped and type:

 ```
 python setup.py py2exe
 ```
-A folder named 'dist' will be created where there will be the magic executable of Videomass2.exe
+A folder named 'dist' will be created where there will be the magic executable of Videomass.exe

 -----------------
 ## MacOS